 When temps are outside of the normal range, stabilization packs are added to ensure the survival of the animals.
 There are 3 options available: Cryopak/phase22 packs, ice packs, and heat packs.
 There are also additional varieties of heat pack available that are 40 hour and 72 hour.
 Cryopaks contain a unique material that likes to maintain itself at 72F; below 72F it is a solid, and above it is a liquid.
 They are expensive but one of the best shipping tools available.
 Important: do NOT use handwarmers to heat animals in transit.
 These are not for use in small confined spaces, reach high temps and will likely kill the animal.
 A good tip to remember when shipping is that animals are more likely to die from heat than they are from being too cold, so it is best to not use heat unless absolutely necessary and to use cold whenever in doubt.
 We recommend only using heat when temps are below 40F at either end, and we add a cold pack to the box if temps are above 70F.
 We add an additional Cryopak if temps are above 90F, and if the destination temps are above 105F we recommend not shipping until it cools down.
 Cryopaks are also useful for those tricky in-between temperatures or when one side of the shipment is cooler or hotter than another.
 Cryopaks can be heated in warm water to provide a heat source, then typically will firm up by the time they reach their destination to provide a cooling source.
 When using Cryopaks or cold packs, we recommend placing the packs in ziplock-type plastic bags as these have been known to burst in transit from faulty seams.
 If animals or their containers are coated with the contents, this will result in certain death.
 When using a heat pack, wrap in several layers of newspaper and make sure that there is newspaper to insulate the animals from too much heat.
 Heat packs can reach temps above 120F.
 Another aspect to note is that heat rises so do not place the animals on top of the heat pack – instead the safest method is to securely tape the pack to the top panel so it does not press and overheat the animals.
 For the safety of the animals, if destination temps are below 30F or above 80F, we recommend having the box held at the shipping hub, because the shipping vehicles are not temperature controlled, and if the box of animals is sitting on the steps in front of the house in the sun, the contents can reach over 100F in less than an hour.

 The shipping service is up to the discretion of the shipper; the more expensive services have less risk of loss, damage, or delay, but they’re more expensive.
 USPS is the cheapest option on the market, but many people have difficulties picking up held items from post offices.
 Since the onset of the coronavirus crisis, shipments have been delayed 10 days or more, or have been lost in the system and returned to sender.
-Although cheap, there is a significant amount of risk with USPS.
+Although cheap, there is a significant amount of risk with USPS, and we personally do not recommend using USPS for live animal shipments.
 Labels for USPS can be purchased directly from the USPS website, or from secondary services such as Stamps.com or Pirateship.com for a discounted rate.
 FedEx is currently the most reliable service on the market- but for as much as 3x more than USPS in some instances.
-We don’t have any complaints about FedEx and have switched our shipping options for live animals over to them entirely.
-Labels can be purchased through shipping sites ensured to ship reptiles like Reptiles2you.com or Reptilesexpress.com, or directly through the FedEx website.
+UPS (not to be confused with USPS) is another available service that is midline on expenses- slightly more than USPS but less than FedEx.
+We don’t have any complaints about FedEx or UPS and have switched our shipping options for live animals over to them entirely.
+Labels can be purchased through shipping sites ensured to ship reptiles like Reptiles2you.com or Reptilesexpress.com, or directly through the FedEx and UPS websites.
 Labels can also be printed at the service window, but it is a lot easier to do it from the comfort of your home and drop off the package.

 Business cards add a nice touch to any order.